intel/zephyr.js/docs/aio.md

 * Returns: the latest reading from the pin (an unsigned integer).
 Blocks until it gets the result.

 ### pin.readAsync(callback)
-* 'callback' *ReadCallback* User-provided callback function that takes a single unsigned integer and has no return value.
+* 'callback' *aio_ReadCallback* User-provided callback function that takes a single unsigned integer and has no return value.

-Pass a function for `ReadCallback` that will be called later when the result is obtained.
+Pass a function for `aio_ReadCallback` that will be called later when the result is obtained.

 *WARNING: Making an async call like this allocates some memory while the call